v2sCollections/Constellation/README.md

 - Fixes an issue, where companions and other NPCs can steal your kill and you get no XP for it.
 - Fixes an issue with NPCs taking too long to blink.
 - Fixes the mantling animation.
+- Fixes a bug in third person where the player's head is permanently stuck facing the left or right after jumping while sprinting.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)